 Prayer Shawl Ministry: The Prayer Shawl Ministry is a national one, begun as a tangible expression of love for those whom we hold in our prayers because of a time of worry, illness or other difficulty.
 The patterns are easy and can be knit or crocheted.
 Anyone can make one, even beginners, and it’s fun to do.
 We’ve recently formed a group in our church to knit and/or crochet, either for specific persons or to have ready for a time when a need arises.
 We gather Tuesday evenings at 6:30 in Davidson Lounge.
 If you’re interested in learning more about our Prayer Shawl group, please contact Darla Harris.

 Fellowship Club: The Fellowship Club was originally formed as the Eskimo Men’s Club in December, 1934, as the men’s club of the Church.
 In January, 2019, women were invited to join as full members, and in December, 2019, the name of the club was changed to the Fellowship Club.
 Today, there are about 35 members.
 The Eskimos have two objectives: to promote good fellowship among the men and women of the Church and to further the interests of the Church, such as by providing services and donations of financial support to the Church.
-The Eskimos meet in the “Igloo” (Guptill Hall) at 6:15 p.m. on the first Wednesdays of October through May.
-Our ladies are invited to attend the November and May meetings.
-Contact Bob Morse.
+The Eskimos meet in the “Igloo” (Guptill Hall) at 6:30pm on the first Wednesdays of October through May.
+Contact Rich Mead or Walter Jellison for more information..

 Explore the Faith Formation for Adults page for the latest information about courses and retreats for adult members, friends and visitors to the church.
 We are always open to the movement of the Spirit if you are interested in starting a small group.
 To do so, check out How to Start a Small Group Ministry.